Misisisisi/DietFromAtoZ/README.md

-# DietFromAtoZ :watermelon::avocado::pizza::hot_pepper::broccoli::eggplant:
+# DietFromAtoZ :watermelon::avocado::pizza::eggplant:

 :green_salad: DietFromAdoZ is an application that helps in planning meals.

-:sushi: The user can calculate their BMI index and demand in accordance with the defined body shape goal.
+:sushi: The user can calculate their BMI index.

+:broccoli: User can also calculate their calorie requirement in accordance with the defined body shape goal.

 :blueberries: The application allows you to plan energy-balanced meals.

 :croissant: You choose the products you want to eat and choose their grammage.

+:hot_pepper: If some product is out of database you can add your own product.